KatePaulauskas/Project-one/README.md

     ##### Mobile

-    - On mobile, all three sections are stacked vertically to effectively use the screen pace on mobile.
+    - On mobile, all three sections are stacked vertically to effectively use the mobile screen space.

         ![Business Info part 1 on mobile](media/business-info-part-1-mobile.png)